Typhoon Utor

-It was a powerful tropical cyclone which struck the Philippines and southern China.
-Developing into a tropical storm on August 9, Utor soon underwent explosive intensification and became a typhoon within a half of day.
-After making landfall over Luzon late on August 11, the typhoon re-emerged in the South China Sea, and it ultimately made its second landfall over Guangdong, China on August 14.
+Developing into a tropical storm on August 9, Utor soon underwent explosive intensification and became a Category 4 super typhoon within a half day.
+After making landfall over Casiguran, Aurora in Luzon late on August 11.
+Utor lost its pin-hole eye after having its land interaction.
+The typhoon re-emerged in the South China Sea, and it ultimately made its second landfall over Yangxi County in China on August 14.
+Utor downgraded into a depression on the next day as it moved slowly over Guangxi.
+The remnant low later dissipated on August 18.